-- Have a commitment to ensure all our officers and workers are able to identify the signs and symptoms of potential harm, abuse or neglect and are able to take appropriate action in response and will do so; - Will support our officers and workers to share information about suspected child/young person harm, abuse or neglect in a timely manner, even if feeling uncertain and to discuss any concerns with their manager or Graeme Dingle Foundation's Child/Young Person Protection Officer; - Are committed to building and maintaining an organisational culture where our officers and workers feel confident that they can constructively challenge poor practice or raise concern without fear of reprisal; - Will keep the child/young person at the centre of all decision-making and will recognise the rights of the child/young person to participate, in age-appropriate ways, in decisionmaking about themselves. - Commit to ensuring our officers and workers have access to the training they need to uphold this Policy and its principles. - Will report all concerns to the school/agency as appropriate. - Will support the role of the school/agency in the pastoral care of their child/young person, in the reporting of suspected harm, abuse or neglect, and when and if there is an investigation. - Support the role of the Police and Oranga Tamariki in the investigation of suspected harm, abuse or neglect and will report harm, abuse, or neglect to these agencies as appropriate or as concerns become apparent. - Ensure appropriate escalation to school/agency for any report of serious harm, abuse or neglect.
+- Have a commitment to ensure information and training is identified so that all of our officers and workers can identify the signs and symptoms of potential harm, abuse or neglect and are able to take appropriate action in response and will do so; - Will support our officers and workers to share information about suspected child/young person harm, abuse or neglect in a timely manner, even if feeling uncertain and to discuss any concerns with their manager or Graeme Dingle Foundation's Child/Young Person Protection Officer; - Are committed to building and maintaining an organisational culture where our officers and workers feel confident that they can constructively challenge poor practice or raise concern without fear of reprisal; - Will keep the child/young person at the centre of all decision-making and will recognise the rights of the child/young person to participate, in age-appropriate ways, in decisionmaking about themselves. - Commit to ensuring our officers and workers have access to the training they need to uphold this Policy and its principles. - Will report all concerns to the School, Oranga Tamariki or any other relevant agency as appropriate. - Will support the role of the School, Oranga Tamariki or any other relevant agency in the pastoral care of their child/young person, in the reporting of suspected harm, abuse or neglect, and when and if there is an investigation. - Support the role of the Police and Oranga Tamariki in the investigation of suspected harm, abuse or neglect and will report harm, abuse, or neglect to these agencies as appropriate or as concerns become apparent. - Ensure appropriate escalation to School, Oranga Tamariki or any other relevant agency for any report of serious harm, abuse or neglect.